PHP-DI/PHP-DI/news/11-php-di-4-3-released.md

 ```

 The first parameter to `DI\env()` is the name of the environment variable to read,
-the second parameter is the default value to use in the event that the environment variable is not defined.
+the second parameter is the default value to use if the environment variable is not defined.

 If the environment variable is not defined and no default is provided, a `DefinitionException`
 is thrown when attempting to resolve the value.